 However, it is a known issue that ports can be used as an entry route into the country for human trafficking.
 It is also a known issue that crews on vessels from other jurisdictions using a port can sometimes be forced to work in sub-standard conditions.
+ABP is also aware of similar issues within the fishing sector where vessels and operators can be registered and operate from the UK.
 ABP works closely with the relevant authorities and stakeholders in relation to these issues.
 ABP's Anti-Slavery and Human Trafficking Policy includes guidance for ABP employees about what to do if they have any concerns about these issues.